TooTall18T/tool_length_probe/docs/manual.md

 #### Case 2.1 and 2.2:
 The measurement of new and known tools works the same way in the measurement that is started by the CNC program.
 See "Case 1.2" and "Case 1.3" above.
 However, the machine moves to the tool change position (G30 or above the touch probe) and ask for the new tool before moving to the touch probe.
-See also "pre change position".
+See also "change position".
 In addition, you can use the fixed parameter "#<go_back_to_start_pos>" (1) in the routine to select that the machine, after the measurement, returns to the point where the routine was called.
 So you don't have to program the return path from the tool probe in the CNC program.
 Moves the machine back due to "#<go_back_to_start_pos>".
 Can be selected via "#<brake_after_M600>" (0/1/2) whether the machine waits at the point before the CNC program continues to run.